FemtoEmacs/nimacros/nimacros/chaps/nimdoc1.md

 ### Transport and Copy {-#Transport}
-To transport a region from one place to another, Nia presses `C-Spc` to start the selection process and ove the cursor to select the region.
+To transport a region from one place to another, Nia presses `C-Spc` to start the selection process and moves the cursor to select the region.
 Then she presses `C-w` to kill her selection.
 Finally, she moves the cursor to the insertion place, and presses the `C-y` shortcut.